gsantiago/subtitle.js/README.md

 ## Tests

-Subtitle.js uses [AVA](https://github.com/avajs/ava) for running tests and [nyc](https://github.com/istanbuljs/nyc) for code coverage.
+Subtitle.js uses Jest for tests.

 If you want to run these tests, you need to install all devDependencies: